ohler55/oj/README.md

    instead encodes the object as it sees fit which is usually what is expected.

  - All tests pass with Ruby 2.0.0-p0.
 Had to modify Exception encoding slightly.

-### Release 2.0.7

- - Fixed bug where undefined classes specified in a JSON document would freeze Ruby instead of raising an exception when the auto_define option was not set.
-(It seems that Ruby freezes on trying to add variables to nil.)

 ## <a name="description">Description</a>